About Everest Base Camp Trek & Island Peak Climbing | Adventure Peak Expedition Nepal

 • Daily Breakfast in Kathmandu.

-• Breakfast, Lunch and Dinner in Everest Trekking.
+• Breakfast, Lunch and Dinner in Trekking.

 • Accommodation on Tea house/lodge in Everest Trek.